 Neurogastroenterology and Motility Disorders Center

-Under the leadership of Dr. Ajay Kaul, MD, the Neurogastroenterology and Motility Disorders Program has continued to experience growth, with 941 outpatient encounters and 542 manometry procedures (35% increase from prior year) and the addition of a third faculty, Dr. Neha Santucci, MD, MBBS.
-Over the past year, we received about 40 new referrals per month, primarily from patients outside of our primary service area.
-Patients came from 31 states and 14 from outside the country.
-In addition, the team in collaboration with the Colorectal Center started an interdisciplinary clinic in July 2014 to evaluate and treat children with complex colorectal and motility disorders such as Hirschprung disease, anorectal malformations and severe idiopathic chronic constipation with a goal to improve patient outcomes through standardization of practice and clinical research.
-This year alone we saw 102 patients from across the nation and overseas in our combined multi-disciplinary motility clinic.
-Due to unprecedented growth of the program, the combines multi-disciplinary motility clinic appointed Dr. Khalil El-Chammas, MD, MS, as the Medical Director.
+The Neurogastroenterology and Motility Disorders Center continues to experience growth, with 941 outpatient encounters and 542 manometry procedures (35% increase from prior year) and the addition of a third faculty, Dr. Santucci.
+Over the past year, the Center received about 40 new referrals per month, primarily from patients outside of our primary service area.
+Patients came from 31 states and 14 from outside of the US.
+In addition, the neurogastroenterology team, in collaboration with the Colorectal Center, started an interdisciplinary clinic in July 2014 to evaluate and treat children with complex colorectal and motility disorders such as Hirschprung disease, anorectal malformations, and severe idiopathic chronic constipation with a goal to improve patient outcomes through standardization of practice and clinical research.
+This year alone, 102 patients from across the nation and overseas received evaluation in this combined multi-disciplinary motility clinic.
+Due to unprecedented growth of the program, the combined multi-disciplinary motility clinic appointed Dr. El-Chammas, as the medical director.

-We started an advanced fellowship in motility disorders and trained our first fellow this year who has graduated and will be joining as faculty at the University of Pittsburgh.
-We have a clinical observer from Thailand who is spending a year with us on an educational scholarship from her country.
-This year the team presented at the third Annual Workshop on Motility Disorders for physicians and nurses from across the nation.
+We started an advanced fellowship in motility disorders and trained our first fellow who has graduated and has joined as faculty at the University of Pittsburgh.
+This year we are training our second advanced fellow.
+We have our second clinical observer from Thailand who is spending a year with us on an educational scholarship from his country.
+This year the team presented the fourth Annual Workshop on Pediatric Manometry testing for physicians and nurses from across the nation.

 Pancreas Care Center